 SKIN EXPOSURE: For Skin contact, if available, wash with large amounts of running water and soap for 15 minutes.
 Remove contaminated clothing and shoes.
 Get immediate medical attention.
-Discard or decontaminate clothing before re-use, and destroy contaminated shoes.
+Discard or decontaminate clothing before reuse, and destroy contaminated shoes.

 EYE EXPOSURE: For eye contact, immediately flush eyes for at least 15 minutes with running water.
 Hold eyelids apart to ensure rinsing of the entire eye surface and lids with water.
+If physician is not available, flush for an additional 15 minutes.
 Get immediate medical attention.